sballesteros/dcat/README.md

     }

-After publication (```dcat publish```) the document will acquire additional URLs properties that can be dereferenced to retrieved the original raw data:
+After publication (```dcat publish```) the document will acquire additional URL properties that can be dereferenced to retrieved the original raw data: